Sir-J/js-ts-mapper/README.md

 */
 ```

-By default all undecorated properties (which don't have a decorator `@JsonProperty()`) pass through the serialization.
+By default all undecorated properties (which don't have a decorator `@JsonProperty()`) pass through the serialization/deserialization.
 Decorator `@SerializeOnlyDecorated` can corrects this case and switch on the ignoring such properties.

 ```typescript